 In the code above:

-• {% navList navs %}: Declare the navigation list you want to call and assign its data tonavsthe variable.
+• {% navList navs %}: Declare the navigation list you want to call and assign its data tonavsVariable.

-• with typeId=1: Specify the navigation category with the call ID of 1 (usually “Default Navigation”).
-If you created the “Footer Navigation” category, its ID may be 2, then usewith typeId=2.
+• with typeId=1: Specify the navigation category with ID 1 (usually the default navigation).
+If you have created a 'Footer navigation' category, its ID might be 2, then usewith typeId=2.

-• {% if item.IsCurrent %}active{% endif %}: This is a very practical feature,IsCurrentThe attribute automatically determines whether the current page matches the navigation link, if it matches then it returnstrue.
-You can use this attribute to add a navigation item corresponding to the current pageactiveCategory, implements highlighting to enhance user experience.
+• {% if item.IsCurrent %}active{% endif %}: This is a very practical feature,IsCurrentThe property automatically determines whether the current page matches the navigation link, and returns if it matchestrue.
+You can use this property to add a navigation item corresponding to the current pageactiveClass, implement highlighting to enhance user experience.

 {% navList navs with typeId=1 %}